trapexit/mergerfs/README.md

 the target of a symlink.
 If using this feature it will be necessary to point any backup software to the original filesystems or configure the software to follow symlinks if such an option is available.
-Alternatively create two mounts.
+Alternatively, create two mounts.
 One for backup and one for general consumption.